Chinese rocket with manned crew to blast off Thursday - RFI

 The ISS -- a collaboration between the US, Russia, Canada, Europe and Japan -- is due for retirement after 2024, although NASA has said it could potentially remain functional beyond 2028.

-Tiangong -- which will be much smaller than the ISS -- is expected to have a lifespan of at least 10 years.
+Tiangong is expected to have a lifespan of at least 10 years.

 © 2021 AFP